Hapuakohe Range: Ecology

 The Hapuakohe Range includes Hapuakohe Conservation and Ecological (970 ha) areas, Mangapiko Valley (321 ha) and Matahuru (1336 ha) scenic reserves, the southern 1140 acre being protected since 1906 under the 1903 Scenery Preservation Act.
 A warm, humid climate influences growth, with rainfall of 120 cm to 160 cm a year.

 The natural vegetation was kauri forest, often mixed with podocarps, and, at the southern end, with hard beech, with rimu–tawa forest at higher levels and kahikatea on the flood plains.
-Tanekaha, rewarewa, mingimingi, prickly mingimingi, silver fern, wheki, kanuka and puriri are also common and there is some taraire.
+Tanekaha, rewarewa, mingimingi, prickly mingimingi, silver fern, wheki, kanuka and pūriri are also common and there is some taraire.
 All the large kauri trees have been logged, but now about 42% of the native vegetation is protected from clearance, some 58% of the rest being kanuka and manuka scrubland, mainly on the eastern foothills.

 No detailed survey of native animals seems to have been done.
 Kererū and copper skinks are present.
 Longtailed bats, NZ falcon, Hochstetter's and Archey's frogs, forest gecko and green geckos are likely to be in the Range.
 Until the 1980s kokako were in the area, but thought to be locally extinct now, though numbers have recovered in the Hunua Ranges to the north.